9 R Interfaces

 • On Line 2 a void function is initialized with two arguments.
 The code int *nin means “access the value that nin points to and define it as an integer.”
 The code double *x means: “access the value that x points to and define it as double precision.”

 • Lines 8-9 define the C for loop.
 These loops have the general format: for ( init; condition; increment ) {statement(s); }.
 The init step is executed first and only once.
 Next the condition is evaluated.
 If true, the loop is executed.
 The syntax i++ literally means: i = i + 1.
+Note that code lines are ended with a semicolon, : and that indices (e.g., i) start at 0.

 cd C:\Program Files\R\R-4.4.2\R\bin\x64